GadgetsMenu/gadgetsmenu-docs/content/enUS/getting-started/commands/general.md

  - gmenu
 ---

-Simply type `/gmenu help` command in-game or in console will print out a list of general commands.
+Simply type **`/gmenu help`** command in-game or in the console will print out a list of general commands.

 The argument syntax to be used in the command:
 - **`<required>`** - indicates the argument is required to fill in.